goat-io/dockerWorkshop/MODULE-2/2- Docker/2-Express/README.md

 docker network create myappnetwork
 ```

-## Restart mongo with connecting it to the network
+## Restart mongo with connecting it to the network (GO TO THE LAST COMMAND OF THE 1-MONGO section)

 ```shell
 docker run -p 3000:3000 --network=myappnetwork --network-alias=express myexpress